-Kauffman Stadium comes in at no. 10 on PETA’s 2018 list of ‘Vegan-Friendly Ballparks’
+Kauffman Stadium comes in at No. 10 on PETA’s 2018 list of ‘Vegan-Friendly Ballparks’

-KANSAS CITY, Mo. — For the first time ever Kauffman Stadium made PETA’s annual list of ‘Vegan-Friendly Ballparks.’
+KANSAS CITY, Mo. — For the first time ever, Kauffman Stadium made PETA’s annual list of ‘Vegan-Friendly Ballparks.’

 The home of the Kansas City Royals rounded out the top 10 thanks to menu items such as the animal-free Philly cheesesteak, vegan coleslaw and a meat-free Beyond Burger.